glynester/Store_Key/README.md

 ##**APPROACH:**
 This app is built using Ruby on Rails.
-Routes were manually configured rather than configured by Rails using "resources".
+Routes were manually configured rather than automatically configured by Rails using "resources".
 Capybara for used for testing the app.

 ##**DOWNLOADING AND RUNNING CODE:**